Ashiyyy/EECS-348-Group-12/README.md

 # FAQ
 Q1: Does this program work on a Mac?

 A1: Yes, compile with G++ or Clang with C++ version 17.

 Q2: Who can I contact for support?

 A2: This program comes as is.
-If you discover an issue, please create an issue on the github page.
+If you discover an issue, please create an issue on the repo.

 Q3: Why does it start with parenthesis?

 A3: The calculator follows the laws of PEMDAS where Parenthesis is the highest priority of operations